acquireio/custom-cards/README.md

 Acquire card designs are fully customizable.
 This document explains how to customize the design using Acquire components templates or custom HTML.

-Card configuration is very easy for developers who are familiar with standard technologies for making cards.
+Card configuration is incredibly easy for developers who are conversant in standard technologies for creating cards.
 To send a card data through your incoming endpoint, you post a JSON or Custom HTML to the endpoint URL.
 This JSON or HTML containing inputs, labels, multi-select, or tabular data [more](#text).

 #### Use case: